Hallucinogenic therapy article originally featured on Kahpi.

 Ayahuasca can be powerfully therapeutic.
 More and more scientific research is showing how ayahuasca can help people overcome severe depression, addiction, chronic grief and loss, and other problems.
-The research parallels the abundance of stories on the internet of people gaining different types of healing from their work with the brew.
+The research parallels the abundance of stories on the internet.
+Stories discuss people gaining different types of healing from their work with the brew.
 I‘ve met many individuals who are deeply grateful for how ayahuasca has helped change them.
 Some even claim, sincerely, that it saved their life.

 Anna came knocking on my door the morning after an ayahuasca ceremony, still terrified.
-The experience had been overwhelming, triggering the feeling that “ayahuasca hates me.”
-She could connect this with feelings she had as a little girl afraid of her mother, but she was nowhere near resourced enough to assimilate this insight.
+The experience had been overwhelming.
+Thus, triggering the feeling that “ayahuasca hates me.”
+She could connect this with feelings she had as a little girl, being afraid of her mother.
+But she was nowhere near resourced enough to assimilate this insight.

-Francesca did 16 ceremonies in 21 days; this wasn’t the first retreat she’d attended in Iquitos, Peru.
+Francesca did 16 ceremonies in 21 days.
+This wasn’t the first retreat she’d attended in Iquitos, Peru.
 In the last ceremony, she found herself lost in a vortex of zombie-like figures.
-It seemed to last for hours, and when I saw her a week later, she was having near-constant anxiety interspersed with panic attacks and had barely slept since then.
+It seemed to last for hours.
+Then, when I saw her a week later, she was having near-constant anxiety interspersed with panic attacks.
+Worse yet, she had barely slept since then.

 I could offer many vignettes of beautifully transformative ayahuasca experiences.
-But here I’m acknowledging a truth I encounter frequently as an integration therapist, as well in my own personal work: sometimes the ayahuasca experience appears to be traumatizing in itself.
+But here I’m acknowledging a truth I encounter frequently as an integration therapist, as well in my own personal work.
+Sometimes the ayahuasca experience appears to be traumatizing in itself.
 Is hallucinogenic therapy worth the trouble?

 What Is Trauma, Anyway?